+- Education

-- Education - Prevention
+- Prevention

+- Resources

-Educational programming helps members of the College community promote students' psychological wellbeing and self-care.
-Workshops, educational groups, and publications address issues such as general principles of mental health, stress management, depression, anxiety, and similar topics related to wellness.
+Educational programming helps members of the College community promote students' wellbeing and self-care.
+Workshops, educational groups, and publications address issues such as general principles of well-being, stress management, depression, anxiety, and similar topics related to overall student well-being and success.

-Programming is provided through many avenues at Teachers College including through the Office of Graduate Student Life & Development (GSL&D), Residential Services (ORS), Office of International Students & Scholars (OISS), The Office of Access for Students and Individuals with Disabilities (OASID-The Office of Diversity and Community Affairs (ODCA), and Columbia University's Offices of Health Services and Counseling and Psychological Services (CPS).
+Programming is provided through many avenues at Teachers College including through the Office of Graduate Student Life & Development (GSLD), Residential Services (ORS), Office of International Students & Scholars (OISS), The Office of Access for Students and Individuals with Disabilities (OASID), The Office of Diversity and Community Affairs (ODCA), and Columbia University's Offices of Health Services and Counseling and Psychological Services (CPS).
 Programming is also offered throughout each academic year to faculty and staff to ensure that those working with students are aware of the resources available to assist students in the best way possible.

-The College offers students first-hand resources such as orientation and support, navigating and accessing mental health resources/ providers, short-term wellness sessions, wellness programming, workshops, educational and support groups, and publications.
-The office provides education and consultations around themes associated with psychological wellness, self-care and ways to prevent self-harm.
-If a student wants to reach the Student Support Service (SSS) team they can complete an initial contact request form.
-If a faculty member has a concern about a student they can complete a faculty referral form.
+The College offers students first-hand resources such as orientation and support, navigating and accessing resources/ providers, well-being programming, workshops, educational and support groups, and publications.
+The College offers education around themes associated with student well-being, self-care and ways to prevent self-harm.
+If a student wants to reach the Student Support & Advocacy (SSA) team they can complete an initial contact request form.
+If a faculty member has a concern about a student they can complete the faculty referral form.